 - Provide ongoing assistance during the academic year to Center staff on public interest programming and events for the Law School community,

-- Serve as mentors to incoming first-year students,
+- Serve as mentors to incoming first-year students and transfer students, and

-Public Interest Fellows from the Class of 2016 are available to speak with prospective law students.
-Please review their bios and contact Levin Center staff if you would like to be connected to one of them.
+Public Interest Fellows and Associates are available to speak with prospective law students.
+Please review their bios below and contact Levin Center staff if you would like to be connected to one of them.

-We also have 2L students who volunteer to mentor incoming first-year students.
+We also have 2L Public Interest Mentors, who volunteer to mentor incoming first-year students.
 Our 2L students are the most active on campus as they lead most of the student organizations and journals.
-Many of these students will go on to serve as Public Interest Fellows during their 3L year.
+Many of these students will go on to serve as Public Interest Fellows and Associates during their 3L year.

 Many Stanford Law alumni are happy to talk to students about their work.
 Public interest alumni, particularly recent graduates and younger professionals, can identify with the excitement and struggles students feel in committing to the public service path.
 They stand as proof that Stanford Law School graduates succeed in finding jobs congruent with their passions and develop satisfying, meaningful careers as public interest lawyers.

-Our National Public Interest Alumni Network has identified public interest practitioners across the country that can provide mentoring to public interest students.
-Students can request to speak to alumni working in specific geographic regions, practice areas, or from similar backgrounds to ask questions about career planning, fellowship and clerkship applications, and their law school experiences.
+Our National Public Interest Alumni Network has identified almost 800 public interest practitioners across the country that can provide mentoring to public interest students.
+Students and alumni can request to speak to alumni working in specific geographic regions, practice areas, or from similar backgrounds to ask questions about career planning, fellowship and clerkship applications, and their law school experiences.
+Please contact a Levin Center advisor for a curated list of public interest alumni mentors.

 The Levin Center also holds receptions each summer that bring public interest alumni, students, and new admits together in major metropolitan areas across the country.
 The Office of Alumni Relations also sponsors many events for alumni, to which students are often invited.
 For example, Alumni Weekend takes place every year during the fall and always draws a lot of public interest alumni.
 Public interest-oriented students should take advantage of this great networking opportunity by attending a panel, dinner or reception.
 Contact the Office of Alumni Relations for more information and to find out which events are open to students.